Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 a collage of three hotel photos: hotel exterior, bedroom, and living room

-• Superbude Wien Prater – your kids will love the design of this hotel, which has family rooms with bunk beds and a balcony!
+• Superbude Wien Prater – Your kids will love the hotel’s design, with family rooms featuring bunk beds and balconies!
 You’ll also find an on-site restaurant and

-• Bassena Wien Messe Prater – wondering where you can stay on a budget in Leopoldstadt?
-This awesome place is not far from the Danube Canal and has family rooms and 2 on-site restaurants.
+• Spark by Hilton – Wondering where you can stay on a budget in Leopoldstadt?
+This awesome place is close to the Danube Canal and offers family rooms and 2 on-site restaurants.

-• Motel One Wien-Prater – this hotel offers one of the best value for money in the whole of Vienna.
+• Motel One Wien-Prater – This hotel offers one of the best values for money in the whole of Vienna.
 It is everything you’ll ever need, from free Wi-Fi to free breakfast.
 The location is also pretty good, near the canal and not far from District 1!

 3. Landstrasse (3rd district) – where to stay on a budget